-- active instantiates one process of the type that follows. - proctype denotes that main is a process type. - main is an identifier for the process code block, it's not a keyword. - Note that ';' is missing after printf: - ';' is a statement separator, not a statement terminator.
+- active instantiates one process of the type that follows. - proctype denotes that main is a process type. - main is not a keyword: any generic identifier would do (e.g. foo) - Note that ';' is missing after printf: - ';' is a statement separator, not a statement terminator.